This scheme is for scientists in the UK who want to design and construct a novel instrument to measure phenomena in the physical sciences.

 Applications should contain genuinely new ideas, techniques or highly novel applications of existing ideas and techniques.
 The instrument should, as far as possible, be a stand-alone device and might be an outcome of a previous extensive research programme.
 The scheme aims to support innovative development, rather than pure research.

 Research must be within the Royal Society’s remit of natural sciences, which includes but is not limited to biological research, chemistry, engineering, mathematics and physics.
 For a full list, please see the breakdown of subject groups and areas supported by the Royal Society.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

-The scheme provides a grant of up to £75,000 for the design and construction of apparatus.
-The length of the award is one to three years.
+The scheme provides up to £75,000 for between one and three years.

 Applications should be submitted through the Society’s grant management system Flexi-Grant®.

 Your application will go through the process detailed on the Making a grant application page overseen by the Paul Instrument Fund panel, which includes representatives of the Royal Society, the Institute of Physics and the Institution of Engineering and Technology.